 Teaching and Research

 Oxford is famous for its near-unique tutorial system, which offers such a bespoke education to our students.
-This very low ratio of students to tutors is very costly, however, and so increasing the College’s endowment for key posts is a priority within the 125th Anniversary Campaign.
+This very low ratio of students to tutors is very costly, however, and so increasing the College’s endowment for key posts is a priority within the Building the Future campaign.
 Endowing posts ensures continuity of teaching for our students while contributing to the sustained research of our academics and the impact this has in the wider worlds.
-The immediate priorities for endowment are post in Medical Science, Mathematics and Philosophy so that new appointments can be made when senior Fellows retire.
+The immediate priorities for endowment are posts in Medical Science, Mathematics and Philosophy so that new appointments can be made when senior Fellows retire.

 St Hilda’s also seeks to increase funding for Junior and Associate Research Fellowships, which are pivotal roles in enriching the research environment in College.
 These early career posts support the next generation of academics as they focus on their varying fields of world-leading research.